67272-App-Design-Dev/bookmanager_docker/DockerLab.md

 1. Install Docker Desktop on your local machine by following the instructions for your respective operating system [here](https://docs.docker.com/get-docker/).
 2. Install PostgreSQL if you do not already have it [here](https://www.postgresql.org/download/)
 3. Clone the starting [repository](https://github.com/67272-App-Design-Dev/bookmanager_docker.git)
-4. Set up the project by installing our gems and seeding the database
+4. Set up the project by installing our gems with `bundle install` and creating, migrating, and seeding our databse with `rails db:create`, `rails db:migrate`, and `rails db:seed` respectively.

 ## Part 2: Docker Introduction